iliawnek/ws4/README.md

-# ws4
+# WS4 coursework
-An approach to event detection on Twitter using entity-based partitioning.
+Event detection on Twitter using entity-based partitioning.